-Mr. Bates substantial knowledge in mergers & acquisitions, capital markets transactions, the insurance industry and risk management solutions make him well qualified as a member of the Board.
+Mr. Coll's substantial knowledge in capital markets transactions and risk management solutions make him well qualified as a member of the Board.

 Board Composition

 Our business and affairs are managed under the direction of our board of directors.
 The number of directors is determined by our board of directors, subject to the terms of our certificate of incorporation and bylaws.
 Our board of directors currently consists of five members.
 The Board of Directors held its inaugural meeting on February 7, 2019.